-7. The top 2 from each of the BUCS men’s and women’s team Badminton Championships will qualify (separately) to the EUSA mixed-gender event.
+7. The top two from each of the BUCS men’s and women’s team Badminton Championships will qualify (separately) to the EUSA mixed-gender event.
 Please note that a men’s team qualifying from BUCS will require female team members to meet EUSA entry regulations, and vice versa.

-8. Some EUSA competitions have restricted possible entrants (ie. an 8-team or 12-team competition).
-Therefore it is possible that only the highest qualifying entry application from each nation will be successfully accepted by EUSA
+8. Some EUSA competitions have restricted possible entrants (e.g., an eight-team or 12-team competition).
+Therefore, it is possible that only the highest qualifying entry application from each nation will be successfully accepted by EUSA.

-BUCS does not allocate any direct funding towards University teams at EUSA events, and the full cost is to be paid by the competing University.
+BUCS does not allocate any direct funding towards university teams at EUSA events, and the full cost is to be paid by the competing institution.
 This will include travel, the participation fee (per person per day), the entry fee, provision of referees (where required), and all other associated costs.

 An exercise will take place ahead of the EUSA entry deadlines to establish with the projected top four finishers in each BUCS sport their intent to enter EUSA in the event of qualification.
-Where interest and commitment are firmly established, BUCS will commit on our members behalf to an un-named general entry from the UK, to be confirmed with the qualifiers post-qualification.
+Where interest and commitment are firmly established, BUCS will commit on our member's behalf to an un-named general entry from the UK, to be confirmed with the qualifiers post-qualification.

-Each entrant university will be responsible for their own entry and meeting the requirements of the EUSA regulations – including travel, support staff, physiotherapy, insurance, event expenses, playing kit and all other associated costs.
-Each entrant university will be responsible for completing/ submitting by the due date any quantitative, nominative and individual entries, athlete eligibility details, participation payments and other information relating to their entry as required by EUSA and the Local Organising Committee.
+Each entered institution will be responsible for their own entry and meeting the requirements of the EUSA regulations – including travel, support staff, physiotherapy, insurance, event expenses, playing kit and all other associated costs.
+Each entered institution will be responsible for completing/submitting by the due date any quantitative, nominative, and individual entries, athlete eligibility details, participation payments and other information relating to their entry as required by EUSA and the Local Organising Committee.